-in-person therapy in los angeles & online across california
+in-person in los angeles & online across california

 You’ve always been the strong one.

-You learned early on how to be responsible — how to keep things moving, how to stay composed, how to manage what needs to be managed.
-That strength has likely served you in many areas of your life.
+You learned early on how to be responsible — how to keep things moving, stay composed, and handle what needs to be handled.
+That strength has likely helped you succeed in many areas of your life.

 But staying strong often meant setting your own feelings aside.
-When you do feel hurt, overwhelmed, or unsure, guilt can show up quickly, as if struggling makes you weak.
+When you do feel hurt, overwhelmed, or unsure, guilt can show up quickly.

-You might see parts of yourself in this:
+You might recognize some of this in yourself:

 I’m stephanie.